 What Is the Stove Fan?

 Wood or pellet stoves are a great way to keep warm during cold days.
-Unfortunately, they have one significant disadvantage: they can only warm the neighboring air.
+Unfortunately, without a stove fan: they can only warm the neighboring air.
 Warm air rises, of course, and as the heated air moves up, it is replaced by colder air near the floor, which creates circulation in the room where the stove is located.
 In other words, the heated air collects near the ceiling first, and then seeps down into the lower parts of the room.
 Unless you're sitting fairly near to where the stove is, you're not going to get very warm.
 Even if you are in the same room, your feet will remain chilly for quite some time!
 READ MORE

 It follows then, that someone would create a solution to change the way the air circulates, so that the hot air gets more evenly spread through the room, which leads to a much more comfortable environment.